projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 responsible for creating the User VM and then performing devices emulation based on command line configurations.

-Based on a VHM kernel module, DM interacts with VM manager to create the User VM.
-It then emulates devices through full virtualization on the DM user level, or para-virtualized based on kernel mediator (such as virtio, GVT), or passthrough based on kernel VHM APIs.
+Based on a HSM kernel module, DM interacts with VM manager to create the User VM.
+It then emulates devices through full virtualization on the DM user level, or para-virtualized based on kernel mediator (such as virtio, GVT), or passthrough based on kernel HSM APIs.

 Refer to :ref:`hld-devicemodel` for more details.